DiegoGBassani/SEEDNet/README.md

 ## The complete library can be accessed at the [SEEDNet](https://borealisdata.ca/dataverse/SEEDNet) dataverse hosted by Borealis Canada.

 ### About the SEEDNet Library:
 SEEDNet (Settlement-level Epidemiological Estimates Database for Network Analysis) is an open-source data library of multi-country representations of population health across human settlements.
-The methods for generating the settlement-level health indicators from national surveys for each country are described in the manuscript "SEEDNet: A covariate-free settlement-level database of epidemiological estimates for network analysis" (2024-08-02)
+The methods for generating the settlement-level health indicators from national surveys for each country are described in the manuscript "SEEDNet: Covariate-free multi-country settlement-level datasets of epidemiological estimates for network analysis" (2024-08-02)

 Other countries and indicators will be added as new surveys become available.